Ares-Developers/Ares-docs/new/weapons/projectilerange.rst

 :captiontag:`ProjectileRange`
 -----------------------------

-This setting from :game:`Firestorm` allows to customize the maximum distance after which a projectile will detonate.
+This setting from :game:`Firestorm` allows customizing the maximum distance after which a projectile will detonate.

 :tagdef:`[Weapon]ProjectileRange=float - cell range`